Oh boy – you came home from the veterinarian with a bottle of pills or liquid that you have to get inside your pet.

 Choosing Natural Remedies for Your Pet…

 Just like us, domesticated animals like dogs and cats are affected by the health hazards of modern living.
 Pollution, poor nutrition, stress and unhealthy lifestyles can lead to a variety of illnesses and conditions that are very similar to those experienced by people.

 As our Native Remedies customers grew to know and trust our range of natural remedies for children and adults, they began asking for safe, effective natural solutions especially designed for their pets.
 As treasured members of their families, our customers wanted their pets to be able to receive the same benefits as they had discovered for themselves with Native Remedies.

 In many cases, our natural remedies for humans were used with great effect for the pets in the family and, as time went on, we could no longer ignore the need for remedies especially formulated for pets, with pet-friendly doses and remedies which could be easily administered.
 Out of this was born PetAlive – a range of herbal and homeopathic remedies to help with a variety of ailments commonly experienced by dogs, cats, horses, and small pets.

-Natural Help for Nursing Pets Simply Right Click and choose Save As to save to your desktop!
+Natural Help for Insect Stings, Bites in Pets Simply Right Click and choose Save As to save to your desktop!
 More FREE Natural Health, Wellness and Pet Ebooks at Remedies4.com!